 Where do roof rats live during the day?

 In most cases, however, it shouldn’t come to this.
 As sneaky and cautious as rats are, you should start noticing signs of their presence even if they still keep to their nesting places during the day.
-Things such as chewing noises or running noises during the night, gnaw and scratch marks, raided food storages, rat excrements, and so on, are all significant signs that should point you in the right direction even if you haven’t seen a single rat during the day yet.
+Things such as chewing noises or running noises during the night, gnaw and scratch marks, raided food storages, rat excrements, and so on, are all significant signs that should point you in the right direction where to place a rat trap cage even if you haven’t seen a single rat during the day yet.

 How big are rat nests and burrows?